 to request: LanguageModelRequest,

-model: any LanguageModel,
+model: some LanguageModel,

 channel: LanguageModelResponseChannel